Safari (web browser): Privacy and security features

-In September 2017, Apple announced that it would use artificial intelligence (AI) to reduce the ability of advertisers to track Safari users as they browse the web.
-Cookies used for tracking will be allowed for 24 hours, then disabled, unless the AI system judges that the user wants to keep the cookie.
-Major advertising groups objected, saying it will reduce the free services supported by advertising, while other experts praised the change.
+Safari 11.0 was released in September 2017 and added Intelligent Tracking Prevention (ITP), which included cross-site tracking prevention.
+This feature uses artificial intelligence (AI) to reduce the ability of advertisers to track Safari users as they browse the web.
+Cookies used for tracking would be allowed for 24 hours, then disabled, unless the AI system judges that the user wants to keep the cookie.
+This feature was enabled by default.
+Major advertising groups objected, saying it will reduce the free services supported by advertising, while other experts such as the Electronic Frontier Foundation praised the change.